kipcole9/calendrical/README.md

   * Astronomical calendar types (in a future release)

+## Roadmap

+This first release provides k-day functions in `Calendarical.Kday`.
+Next few releases will add additional arithmetic calendars.
+Astronomical calendars will take longer - to ensure the Astronomy calculations are correct.

+## Elixir Version Support

+`Calendrical` requires Elixir 1.5 or later.
+It is tested on Elixir 1.5.0-rc.0

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: